SonyCSLParis/grammar-configurator/README.md

 # grammar-configurator
 A library for Fluid Construction Grammar that allows to inspect and modify the configuration of a grammar through FCG's interactive web interface.
+If you have a Babel version of March 2022 or later, the grammar configurator is already part of your installation.

 ## Introduction